kipe91/memoryGame/README.md

 1. Start by finding the pictures you want and put them in a new folder (with your decks name) in the "images" folder.

+2. Rename the picture you want on the deck (all cards one side) to "cardBg.png".

 2. Then open the index.html file (row 30).. add an option to choose your new cards: <br>
 ```
 <option value="yourDecksName">yourDecksName</option>